 - 24 tablespoons (3 sticks) unsalted butter, soft but cool, cut into small pieces

 - 1 cup powdered sugar

 - 1 teaspoon vanilla extract

 - Cut open and scrape out the seeds of the vanilla bean.
-Place the seeds, empty bean, the milk and cream into a small saucepan, whisk together.
+Place the seeds, empty bean, flour, milk and cream into a small saucepan, whisk together until smooth.
 Cook over medium heat for about 20 minutes, whisking continuously, until the mixture starts bubbling and becomes thick.
 Make sure you take it off the heat just as it bubbles and thickens.
 If it starts to brown, you’ve cooked it too long and it has burned.
 (Trust me, I know.
 My first round making this frosting, I burnt it!!!)

 - Strain the mixture into the bowl of stand mixer or hand-held electric mixer.
 Beat on high speed until cool, about 10-15 minutes.

 - Reduce the speed to medium-low and add the butter in 8 parts; beat until thoroughly after each addition.
 Increase the speed to medium-high and beat for 5 to 6 minutes, until the frosting is light and fluffy.

 - Half a cup at a time, add the powdered sugar; beat 30 seconds after each addition.